zamundio/boilerplate-1/datatables/column.md

 ## filter

 In some cases, we need to implement a custom search for a specific column.
-To achieve this, you can use `filter` method.
+To achieve this, you can use the `filter` method.

 ```php
 ->filter(function ($query, $q) {